Anwesh2/wikitext_fsdp/README.md

    d.
 Tried to figure out the most efficient resizing strategies for the embeddings as I could see it being  slightly inefficient.

    e.
 Attempted gradient checkpointing. `batch_size = 512` and higher was working now.
 The tradeoff is initial accuracy halved/perplexity doubled.

+6. Saved, pushed, and created a custom fine-tuned model on the Huggingface hub.
+Easier to access for testing/inferencing.